Mukot Himal Basic School, Tiling

 Tiling’s school was established in 2005 but it lacked the funding necessary to function.
 In 2008, Yonten Gyatso, a Tiling native educated in Kathmandu, returned home to help his village as head teacher and school manager.
 His wish was that the children in the Dolpo would have a quality education.
-He and the concerned parents relentlessly submitted applications to the government for help, and finally, in 2013, they responded with the equivalent of $1000USD to construct 3 classrooms and a toilet.
+He and the concerned parents relentlessly submitted applications to the government for help, and finally, in 2013, they responded with the equivalent of $1000USD to begin construction of 3 classrooms and a toilet.

 It’s a small school of about 30 kids, nursery to class 3.
 Students are taught the national curriculum of Nepal, as well as their Tibetan language, history and culture and basic Buddhist philosophy.
 The people of the Dolpo are committed to preserving their local culture and ancient traditions.

 After students graduate from grade three, they go to the school in Karang.
 The walk from Tiling to Karang takes these kids about half an hour.
 The little ones are too young for this walk.
 Having a small school in the village lets them start school at an earlier age, and improves the odds that they will continue their education beyond elementary school.

 The school does not have tables in the classrooms.
 Or heat or electricity.

 Three students graduated from Tiling School and are attending Karang School this year.
 Once they complete grade 5 at Karang School, they must move to the Karang Hostel in Kathmandu if they wish to continue their education.

 One Student’s Story